 Dance Theatre of Harlem

 Walter Raines was one of the founding members of Dance Theatre of Harlem.
 He performed with the company in their first performance at Jacob’s Pillow.
 A native of Pennsylvania, Raines studied dance at Pittsburgh Playhouse School of Theatre & Dance, Carnegie-Mellon University, and the School of American Ballet.
-He danced with the Pennsylvania and Stuttgart ballets and became a charter member of Dance Theatre of Harlem in 1969.
+He danced with the Pennsylvania and Stuttgart Ballets and became a charter member of Dance Theatre of Harlem in 1969.
 He later switched to teaching at City University of New York and served as chairman of the ballet department of the Alvin Ailey American Dance Center.
-Raines became co-director of the Harlem school in 1989 and sole director a year later.
+Raines became co-director of the DTH school in 1989 and sole director a year later.

 An excerpt from Raines’ obituary Walter Raines, 54, Dancer and Choreographer: